isaacvando/elm-to-gh-pages/README.md

 Now create a directory `.github/workflows/` and put [`elm-to-gh-pages.yml`](./.github/workflows/elm-to-gh-pages.yml) in it.

-On your next push, after 30 seconds or so, your Elm app will be deployed to `yourusername.github.io/yourreponame`!
+On your next push, after a few moments, your Elm app will be deployed to `yourusername.github.io/yourreponame`!

 ## Configuration